Skip to content

 • WebAuthn / Passkeys (primary)

-• OIDC (Microsoft Entra ID, Okta, Google Workspace)
+• OIDC per tenant (Microsoft Entra ID, Okta, Google Workspace)

 • Device Flow (RFC 8628) for agents and terminals